fire-orange/HomeTube/README.md

 # HomeTube
 A local network video streaming server.
-Upload and stream video file on your local network.
+Upload and stream video files on your local network.
 Built using:
 - React.js for the front-end
 - Node.js for the back-end